Skip to main content

 DESCRIPTION

 Installation of a new bathroom exhaust fan is warranted if the bathroom currently has no exhaust fan.
 Other reasons to replace the fan include noise or moisture complaints by the homeowner or fan testing as part of a home energy audit that reveals that the fan has insufficient draw.
+Draw and fan efficiency may be improved by simple maintenance steps such as vacuuming the fan cover and fan blades and verifying that the termination of the exhaust duct is not clogged with debris.
 Follow the installation instructions provided in the Description tab.

 COMPLIANCE